Penstemon albidus: Habitat and Distribution

 Penstemon albidus is commonly found growing in silty, sandy loam, or gravelly soils. and they can be found grow from 300 to 1800 m in elevation.
 Its main habitat is open, dry prairies, but it also grows in juniper savannas in Colorado.

 Penstemon albidus is one of the widely distributed members of its genus, being native almost the entirety in the western great plains of North America.
 In the south it grows in north of West Texas and the Texas Panhandle.
 They also grow in the northeast of New Mexico and the west of Oklahoma and its panhandle.
 The range continues north into the western half of Kansas and the eastern plains of Colorado.
 The USDA Natural Resources Conservation Service PLANTS database (PLANTS) likewise records it throughout most of Nebraska and three of the westernmost counties of Iowa.
 White penstemons grow in the western third of Wyoming and almost all of Montana including valleys in the foothills of its mountains.
 It grows throughout North Dakota, much of South Dakota, and the western counties of Minnesota.
 In Canada its natural range is restricted to the southern portions of Alberta, Manitoba, and Saskatchewan, with the reported occurrences in Ontario suspected by Flora of North America to be introduced.

+Conservation

+In 2016 NatureServe evaluated Penstemon albidus was evaluated as globally secure (G5), meaning it has no major threats and is widespread and abundant.
+At the state and provincial level they also found it to be secure (S5) in the state of Kansas.
+It was deemed to be apparently secure (S4) in Montana, Saskatchewan, and Wyoming.
+It was given the status of vulnerable (S3) in Alberta and Manitoba and was more threatened in Iowa where it is imperiled (S2).
+They have not evaluated the rest of its range at the state level.